Being Twenty: Plot

-Lia (Gloria Guida) and Tina (Lilli Carati) are two beautiful girls who meet and realize that they have a lot in common.
-They are both young, beautiful and pissed off, so they decide to hitchhike their way to Rome to find a commune where they can stay and live the life of free love... or so they think.
-Things don't go as they have planned though, and soon they become entangled with prostitution, the police and an aggressive gang.
+In the belated wake of the protest and emancipation years of the 1970s, Lia (Gloria Guida) and Tina (Lilli Carati) are two beautiful girls who meet on a beach, and realize that they have a lot in common, describing themselves as young, beautiful and pissed off.
+They decide to hitchhike their way to Rome to find a commune where they can stay and live the life of free love...or so they think.
+Nazariota, who runs the commune, alternately demands the girls engage in prostitution and selling encyclopedias door-to-door to support the collective.

+During a police search, drugs are found in the commune (planted there by Riccetto, an informant within), and the two girls are to be sent back to their hometowns.
+While still hitchhiking, they decide to stop at an isolated restaurant, where they are harassed by a group of male patrons.
+Tina and Lia flee into the woods, where they are caught by the aggressive gang, attacked, raped, and brutally murdered.